Morning, Wednesday, 20th November 2019

 The focus on speed and cost reductions in the fashion industry has created significant challenges to successfully implementing strategies that are both competitive and socially responsible.

-As consumers start to question ‘who made my clothes?’, attendees at the seminar will discuss what needs to be done to improve ethical standards and protect brand reputation throughout the supply chain - including approaches such as building closer relationships with fewer suppliers, widening the sharing of information, and integrating pre-production activities such as product design.
+As consumers start to question ‘who made my clothes?’, delegates will discuss what needs to be done to improve ethical standards and protect brand reputation throughout the supply chain - including approaches such as building closer relationships with fewer suppliers, widening the sharing of information, and integrating pre-production activities such as product design.